Kaisuami Dall'Orso

 Kaisuami Dall'Orso Ramírez (born 1 June 1993) is a Uruguayan field hockey player, who plays as a midfielder.

 Career

 Under–21

 In 2012, Dall'Orso was a member of the Uruguay U–21 team at the Pan American Junior Championships in Guadalajara.

 Las Cimarronas

 Dall'Orso made her senior international debut for Las Cimarronas in 2013, at the Pan American Cup in Mendoza.

 Since her debut, Dall'Orso has been a constant member in the national team.
 She won silver and bronze at the 2018 and 2022 editions of the South American Games, respectively.

 In 2023, she was named in the squad for the Pan American Games in Santiago.

+In 2025, after competing at the Pan American Cup she retired from the national squad in front of a homecrowd.